Kani2k06/CODEALPHA-TASK-3/README.md

-# CODEALPHA-TASK-3
-🔹 Task 3: Handwritten Character Recognition Developed a deep learning model to recognize handwritten digits and characters from image data.
-Utilized Convolutional Neural Networks (CNN) for feature extraction and classification.
-Designed to work with MNIST and EMNIST datasets, with potential for extension to full word recognition using CRNN.
+🚀 CodeAlpha Internship - Task 3
+✍️ Handwritten Character Recognition
+📌 Objective: Identify handwritten digits and alphabets using deep learning.
+🛠️ Approach: Applied image processing techniques with Convolutional Neural Networks (CNN).
+📊 Features:
+     📂 Used MNIST (digits) and EMNIST (characters) datasets 🧠 Built and trained a CNN model for high accuracy 🔡 Extendable to word/sentence recognition using CRNN